Andrian0s/ML4NLP1-2025-Tutorial-Notebooks/README.md

 Building word embeddings with PyTorch.
 In this exercise, you will implement a Continuous Bag of Words Model using the `torch` library.
 See the exercise sheet for more details:

 ### Exercise 03:
 Also known as Exercise AB.
 Handled through Simon Clematide.
-Please see OLAT Course for details
+Please see OLAT Course for details.

 ### Exercise 04:
 Named Entity Recognition using Transformer Encoders.
-In this exercise, you will fine-tune a BERT model using the HuggingFace library
+In this exercise, you will fine-tune a BERT model using the HuggingFace library.
+Additionally, you will experiment with GliNER to perform anonymization of texts.

 ### Exercise 05:
-LLM Prompting and Prompt Engineering
+LLM Prompting, Prompt Engineering and small LLM fine-tuning using Unsloth AI

 ### Exercise 06:
 Topic Modeling using LDA and CTM